 IBM SPSS Advanced Analytical Products, including IBM SPSS Statistics and IBM SPSS Modeler, can be implemented and licensed in different ways.
-How your organisation licenses and implements these tools will depend on its requirements.
-This page explains the options.
+How your organisation invests in, licenses and implements these tools will depend on its requirements.
+This page explains and compares the options.

 Client licence types

-The client (i.e. desktop) versions of both the Statistics and Modeler product lines are licensed in one of two ways.
-The difference between the two is to do with who can use the software.
+The client (i.e. desktop where the software is installed on specific machines) versions of both the Statistics and Modeler product lines are licensed in one of two ways.
+The difference between the two is related to how users can access the software licenses.

 Client or client/server installation?